jss367/antools/_content/interacting-with-humans.md

     title: Dog Hiding Treat From Human
     id: 5b4d61a52ee541b1adce635be55b6136
     comment: ""
   - kind: video
-    title: Dog Using Sound Board
-    id: 4961ef6ca7f94dfe992ba2f6c5c0d4bc
-    comment: "This one's hard to interpret.
-Does the dog really understand what the soundboard is saying?
-I'm not convinced.
-Should move to communication"
-  - kind: video
     title: Goose Joins In Namo Amitabha Recitation Session
     id: 35ef81765d1c4695b21463c74994e7a4